Glazix-dot/oaklandsEditor/README.md

 - `components.js` — every component: its ports, price, controls, and simulation logic
 - `engine.js` — the simulation engine (wiring, wire priority, the tick loop)
 - `app.js` — everything UI: palette, canvas, wiring, inspector, export/import
-- `tests/` — automated test scripts, not needed to actually run the site

 Want to add a component yourself?
 It's one entry in `components.js` — ports, a price, a `step()` function for the logic, optionally a `control` for an interactive widget.
 It'll show up in the palette automatically.